curious-webs/wp-dummy-theme/README.md

 * [NS Featured Post](https://wordpress.org/plugins/ns-featured-posts/) - For Featured posts displaying on home page
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) - Used for seo purposes
 * [Duplicate Page](https://wordpress.org/plugins/duplicate-page/) -  To duplicate pages

+### Installation Guidelines

+* Install above said plugins
+* Download zip folder and extract this to your wordpress project /wp-content/themes/ folder
+* Go to Dashboard and click on appearance -> themes folder and active dummytheme or whatever name you gave it to it.
+* Now you can customize and design according to your requirements.